rishitagrawal217/DevType/README.md

 Frontend: `http://localhost:3000`

 ## Multiplayer (How to Play)
-1. Login with 2 users (two browsers / incognito works best)
+1. Login with 2 or more users
 2. Open **Multiplayer**, create a room
 3. Join the same room from the second user
 4. Both click **Ready Up**